yumingchang1991/proxy/README.md

 # ETF Tracker

-This project is a simple demonstration of using a proxy server to request data from a third party API.
+[ETF Tracker](https://yumingchang1991.github.io/proxy-frontend/) is a simple demonstration of using a proxy server to request data from a third party API.

 [Marketstack](https://marketstack.com/documentation) is the third party API used in this project.